Indulac sues Ag. Dept. over UHT milk price hike

-Industria Lechera de Puerto Rico, known as Indulac for its initials in Spanish, filed a complaint at the San Juan Superior Court Wednesday, seeking to halt a price increase for Ultra High-Temperature milk ordered by the Agriculture Department, the dairy farmers confirmed.
+Industria Lechera de Puerto Rico, known as Indulac, filed a complaint at the San Juan Superior Court Wednesday, seeking to halt a price increase for Ultra High-Temperature milk ordered by the Agriculture Department, the dairy farmers confirmed.

 In the complaint, the ranchers claim the Agriculture Department’s Milk Industry Regulatory Office (ORIL) issued an “illegal” administrative order on May 31 imposing a .3 cent increase on UHT milk, which took effect the following day.